 I am, or I'm taking a youth.

 Note of interest: Despite their otherwise seemingly unbounded energy, backpacking tends to wear out the young - even younger adults - faster than older adults.
 Check out any hiking club - almost always the average age is a lot older than you'd expect for what can be a very physical activity.
 We carry gear designed for toddlers thru teens, and we encourage camping and backpacking as something the entire family can enjoy.
 Just make sure the first trips are as comfortable and pleasant as possible.
-See a few specific things we offer in our youth category, or give us a call for suggestions.

 I am cold-natured.

 While you're hiking, you'll usually be warm from the body heat you're generating from your efforts regardless of the outside temperature - especially if the sun is out.
 Watch out though when you stop for a break or to camp for the night; that's when you can get real cold in a hurry, especially if you've been sweating.
 Dress in layers, wearing synthetic materials instead of cotton whenever possible.
 You may want the "cold weather" sleeping bag or "really cold weather bag" for sleeping.
 Consider taking a few of these Hand Warmers to throw in the bottom of your sleeping bag at night if you get chilly.

 I am hot-natured.

 You're lucky.
 If you can sleep without a lot of insulation, you can travel lighter with a higher temperature rated sleeping bag and a thinner mattress, pack fewer clothes and not use as much food for fuel just to stay warm.
 See some of our sleeping gear for rent.